johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - You get what you reward for.
 (Big lesson from Biology)

 - Can tell where we don't really understand problems when experts wildly disagree.
 LIST  In these cases understand BOTH sides.
 Silly to pick one.
-   -  Do what is essential.
-       - Richard Heart “If youse been doing something for a while and it docent change your life (ie: what you do/think/believe), Why are you doing it ?”...Go do push-ups

 “Waste no time or Energy on grudges” Churchill

-“Whats the next action?”
-Philosophy seems to be practical/effective and clarifying.

 Power of thinking about diminishing returns not respected by enough democrats/liberals.
 Worth getting problems 90% solved; the extra 10% is often not worth the cost, politically

-Can satiate desire by thinking-about  or being-aware-of desire.
-Don't necessarily have to indulge the desire.

 Mathematics used to have long standing unsolved problems ~100 years ago Riemann Hyp/ Fermat's Last theorem/ Continuum Hyphothese / Four color problem